 If you have a thought about something you heard, or a story to share, please reach out!
 You can find us on Instagram, Facebook, and LinkedIn.
 You can also contact us directly from our contact page.
 If you want to engage with the Finish Line Community, check out our groups on Facebook and LinkedIn.

-The post Ron Anderson, Financial Advisor, on the Intersection of Generosity and Rest appeared first on Finish Line Pledge.
+The post Doug Cobb, Founder of the Finishing Fund, on the Last Mile of the Great Commission appeared first on Finish Line Pledge.

 ]]>